sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 **The following steps apply to the Spring runtimes.
 For `TomEE` please select the relevant tab at the top of this section.**

-In the following, we will use the security capabilities of the [SAP CP Spring XSUAA Security Library](https://github.com/SAP/cloud-security-xsuaa-integration/tree/master/spring-xsuaa#setup-security-context-for-http-requests) to protect the microservices.
+In the following, you will use the security capabilities of the [SAP CP Spring XSUAA Security Library](https://github.com/SAP/cloud-security-xsuaa-integration/tree/master/spring-xsuaa#setup-security-context-for-http-requests) to protect the microservices.

 In your applications `pom.xml` ensure the following dependency is present: